Botspot/pi-apps/README.md

      What's the point?
 Basically, it allows for a more elegant way to add new settings.
 It is a lot harder to mess up with this approach than manually editing a bash script.
    - `icons/` This stores all the icons that are embedded into various dialogs.
        - `screenshots/` Stores screenshots of various dialogs, mainly used as an image hosting service, though I suppose they could come in handy if an offline help dialog was made.
    - `update/` This folder holds the latest version of the entire Pi-Apps repository.
 It's contents is re-downloaded every time you check for updates.
-It is used to compare file hashes, detect when an app or file can be updated, and is used to copy new versions into the main `pi-apps/` directory during an update.
+It is used to compare file hashes, detect when an app or file can be updated, and is used to copy new file versions into the main `pi-apps/` directory during an update.

+### Q&A with Botspot
+ - Why did you develop Pi-Apps?
+> For a long time I have been saddened by how few people are aware of open-source RPi software projects.
+Many of these projects are extremely useful and beneficial, but there has never been a good way to distribute them.
+> The repositories don't have them, and usually they aren't advertised very well, so how will people find them?
+> Most people never find them.
+> One day I realized: Why not make my own app store that specializes in all the community RPi software projects out there?
+It will help more users find the software, and at the same time it would provide a super simple way to install them.
+> (Which would you rather do - click a shiny Install button, or manually type 11 commands, and hope it compiles OK?)
+ - How long did it take to program this?
+> About two weeks of nearly non-stop coding.
+It was fun, but excruciating at the same time.